Senthilkuppuswamy-RVS/PacMen/README.md

 #### Future Improvements

-In Future different pacman styles can be used with more animations.
+In future, different pacman styles can be used with more animations.

 #### License Information